CURENT/andes/docs/source/formats.rst

 The ANDES xlsx reader will try to convert data into numerical types when possible.
-This means if the input ``idx`` is string literal of numbers, the exported file will have them converted to numbers.
-The conversion does not affect the consistncy of data.
+This is especially relevant when the input ``idx`` is string literal of numbers, the exported file will have them converted to numbers.
+The conversion does not affect the consistency of data.

 ------------------------------
 Parameter Check